Key Distribution Center

 The Key Distribution Center (KDC) is implemented as a domain service.

-KDC uses the Active Directory as its account database and the Global Catalog for directing referrals to KDCs in other domains.
+KDC uses the Active Directory as its and the Global Catalog for directing referrals to KDCs in other domains.
 The encryption key used in communicating with a user, computer, or service is stored as an attribute of the account object of that security principal.

 Both Active Directory and KDC run as part of the LSA's process on a domain controller.